shur1m/one_brain_cell/README.md

 ## Preview

 The app is currently in progress!
 Here's a little preview of the UI.
 The build so far features an SQLite database for your flashcards, a working folder system, and data visualization for your hard earned stats.
+Also check out the [video preview](https://i.imgur.com/6x5J6LI.mp4) uploaded to imgur.

 <img src="https://raw.githubusercontent.com/shur1m/one_brain_cell/main/assets/oneBrainCellPreview.png" height = "500">